daronphang/programming-resources/brokers/event/kafka/kafka.md

 ## Kafka

-A distributed publish-subscribe messaging system.
+Kafka is a distributed publish-subscribe message bus developed for high-ingress data replay and streams.
+Kafka is a durable message broker that enables applications to process, persist, and re-process streamed data.

 Instead of using data packets, it uses a data stream to deliver messages which are suitable for both offline and online message consumption.
 An open-source platform developed by Apache written in Scala and Java.
 Kafka aims to provide solutions for large scale event-driven systems.

 ## Features

+### Real-time data processing

+Traditional batch processing systems suffer from latency as they only process data at fixed intervals.
+Kafka supports real-time data processing, reducing the latency to near zero.

-### High-Volume
+### High volume

 Kafka works with a considerable volume of data in the data streams.